Skip to Content

 Audits and disputes frequently arise for online vendors because of the different parties that can be responsible for the ultimate payment of tax from an internet sale.
 In some cases, the purchaser is responsible because you don’t qualify as a vendor in New York.
 Alternatively, your marketplace provider could be liable for unpaid sales tax involving your tangible property.
 When sales tax issues arise for your business, you may find it helpful to meet with one of our sales tax professionals about audit defense.
 We give clients the support and representation they need to protest unfair sales tax assessments from the NYDTF.
 We also offer consultations to help with your current sales tax business practices and reduce the risk of future audits or penalties.

-Schedule a free consultation for your questions on New York sales and use tax for your internet sales.
+Schedule a consultation for your questions on New York sales and use tax for your internet sales.

 Categories: